channelcharting/channelcharting.github.io/index.md

 Below is a compilation of links to some real-world measurement datasets that contain CSI data.
 These datasets have previously been used to showcase Channel Charting:

+* <a href="https://caez.ethz.ch/">CSI Acquisition at ETH Zurich (CAEZ):</a> CSI from a 5G and a Wi-Fi testbed measured at ETH Zurich in various indoor and outdoor scenarios, includes "ground truth" positions and wideband OFDM-domain CSI from multiple distributed 5G radio units and Wi-Fi access points.

 * <a href="https://www.iis.fraunhofer.de/en/ff/lv/dataanalytics/pos/fingerprinting-dataset-for-positioning.html">Fraunhofer UWB and 5G datasets</a>: Measured in an indoor environment, includes channel impulse responses and time of flight / time difference of arrival data, includes "ground truth" positions.